 (This is the frequently occur problem in your system, most of the user complain about it)

-Download the DLL files from Application developer website if your DLL was accidentally deleted.
+Download the DLL files if your DLL was accidentally deleted.

 - Restart your computer.